gtiley/Phasing/README.md

 ## Important note - you will run the script twice
 	  1. First in --runmode 0 or 1
+	  	* 0 will run the phasing pipeline one each individual, one at a time, on a single processor.
+This might be helpful when analyzing a small number of individuals on a local machine.
+Otherwise, I recommend 1 so each individual can be distributed on a single processesor when on a cluster.
+All of your necessary cluster configuration needs to happen in *template.sh*.
+		* 1 will distribute
 	  2. Second in --runmode 2
+	  	* 2 generates the per-locus fasta output and summary statistics.
+This step is fast and happens on a single processor.
+Here the genotype <0 || 1> option comes into effect.
+		* The genotype option affects how variants with ambiguous phases are handeled.
+When multiple haplotype blocks are recovered for a locus, we retain the phasing of the block with the most variants only.
+0 causes the others to be replaced with "N" while 1 causes these unphased variants to be replaced with there IUPAC codes.
+There may be analyses where one option is more favorable than the other, so we make both possibilities available here.

-## Important note - you will need a copy of the H-PoPGv0.2.0.jar file from https://github.com/MinzhuXie/H-PoPG
+### Important note - you will need a copy of the H-PoPGv0.2.0.jar file from https://github.com/MinzhuXie/H-PoPG

 ## Important note - this is under active development, it works but we have several things planned in the near future
-	  1. More user-friendly
+	  1. Data preprocessing
 	  2. GATK filter options
-	  3. Better summary statistics
-	  4. Ploidy estimation
+	  3. Ploidy estimation

 # Some notes on configuring data and folders
 ## Naming of Fastq files